bennymi/ato-ui/src/docs/guides/unocss/spinners.md

 ## Size

-You can set the size of each spinner by setting the width and height after the the `s-` prefix.
+You can set the size of each spinner by setting the width and height after the `s-` prefix.
 For example: `s-wh15-circle-secondary`, `s-wh20-flip-tertiary`.
 This will set the width and height to `w-15 h-15` and `w-20 h-20` respectively.

 ```svelte example column
 <div class="text-surface-900-50 font-mono flex flex-col gap-2">